3.5 reasons to buy faster glass

 Also, I have set the bit depth to the highest setting of 14-bit to give me the most significant possible data capture from the sensor.

-I set the picture control to standard, which only affects the RAW previews.
-If you are saving as JPEG and RAW, then the JPEGs will be a little more punch than the Neutral, which, for me, is too flat.
+I set the picture control to standard, affecting only the RAW previews.
+If you are saving as JPEG and RAW, then the JPEGs will have a little more punch than the Neutral, which is too flat for me.

 I shoot in the ADOBE RGB color space, and after editing in Lightroom, I output to sRGB.
 I have the most significant color space in Adobe RGB; therefore, I will have more information when editing, giving better color in the final image.

 I prefer to shoot in AUTO ISO.
 The ISO sensitivity is set at ISO 100 and set to max out at ISO 12,800.
 I will go into this setting and often tweak the minimum shutter speed, especially when shooting under fluorescent lights, to 1/100.
 I wrote about Auto ISO in an earlier blog post here.
-The concept hasn’t changed while it is written about the Nikon D3S.
+The concept hasn’t changed since the article about the Nikon D3S was written.
 Earlier, I wrote about why we should shoot at 1/100 with fluorescent lights here.

 I only changed a few things from default to custom settings.

 I use the autofocus points of 51 with the auto setting on single.
 It will look for faces automatically.
-I may override this if the auto setting isn’t locking in where I typically want.
-Often, it is faster than me, and sometimes, I need to override who I wish to be the focus point when many people are in a photo.
+I may override this if the auto setting isn’t locking in where I typically want it to.
+Often, it is faster than I am, and sometimes, I need to override who I wish to be the focus point when many people are in a photo.

-I also like to embed my name in all the photos.
-So, I put my words in Image Comment and Copyright Information.
+I also like to embed my name in all the photos, so I put my words in the Image Comment and Copyright Information.

 I will write more in future posts on studio strobes and sports settings.